gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 $${#eq:delF_null_intro}
 assuming there are no epistatic interactions between the mutations.
-Given the fact that we can compute the fold-change in gene expression given knowledge of the free energy, we can therefore predict the double mutant phenotype *a priori*, a prediction which had eluded us  prior to this work.
+Given the fact that we can compute the fold-change in gene expression given knowledge of the free energy, we can therefore predict the double mutant phenotype *a priori*, a prediction not possible prior to this work.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Over the course of two years (while this theory was in the works), the